 If your homeschoolers are older (like ages 10+), consider getting them their own student planner.

 My daughter has used one for the last couple of years and it’s really helped give her autonomy and ownership of her studies.
 (And, she’s had a lot of fun with the stickers and space for journaling in it, too!)

-You may also want to get a wall calendar that the entire family can use and everyone can see the schedule at a glance.
+You may also want to get a wall calendar like this (or even a white boards) that the entire family can use and everyone can see the schedule at a glance.